 Of course, the organization knows “black women are not a monolith,” Peeler-Allen says.
 To ensure the organization is speaking to as many as possible, Higher Heights hosts in-person salon chats around the nation where women “talk about the challenges and opportunities in their communities.”

 It also uses research to examine black women’s diverse concerns and obstructions.
-Its annual Status of Black Women in American Politics report provides important insights into black women’s roles in American politics.
+Its annual Status of Black Women in American Politics report provides important insights into the roles of black women in politics.
 The 2017 update found that less money and “constrained ideals of what it looks like to be a candidate or office holder” hurt black women’s political aspirations.
 The next edition of the report is expected to be published in March, in honor of Women’s History Month.

 Higher Heights is also very active on social media, a move it made after reading Nielsen reports spotlight black women’s online clout.
 It hosts numerous Twitter chats, including its popular Sunday brunches that focus on pressing matters of the day.